Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q3: What is a candidate profile?

-A3: A candidate profile is an online resume that you use to apply for AHS career opportunities.
+A3: A Candidate Profile is an online resume used to apply for AHS career opportunities.
 Once created, all you have to do is maintain and update your profile.
-Creating a resume profile gives the ability to easily apply for jobs and even sign up to be notified about new jobs by email.
+Creating a Candidate Profile allows you to easily apply for jobs.
+Please review our Reference Guide for directions on how to create your Candidate Profile.

 Q4: Where can I see a history of jobs that I have applied for?